Free School Meals and the Pupil Premium Grant (PPG)

 If you would like any more information on Pupil Premium and how it can support you, please contact the Pupil Premium team on PPTeam@rmgs.org.uk.

-Below are reports detailing how the school has used the Pupil Premium Grant, and the impact this had had on our students.
+Below are reports detailing how the school has used the Pupil Premium Grant, and the impact this had had on our students and this is updated annually.

 The school's Pupil Premium Policy can be found here.